 The British Academy has provided comments on the Plan S proposal from the perspective of the arts and humanities.

 A key element of getting academic work published is identifying the right journal to submit it to.
-The i2S website provides a comprehensive list of ID and TD friendly journals.
+The ITD Alliance’s website provides a comprehensive list of ID and TD friendly journals.

-And a guide to Open Science and the art humanities and social sciences.
+And a guide to Open Science and the Arts Humanities and Social Sciences.